sergiocastrovale/tonality/README.md

 # tonality

-A music theory playground built with Nuxt.js.
-Uses Typescript with nuxt-property-decorator, TailWind and tonal.js.
+A music theory playground built with Nuxt.js, TailWind and tonal.js.

 ## Build Setup